8Azeryu/SQL-UFO-Analysis/README.md

 # SQL-preludium-octave-ufoAnalysis
 ## Overview
-This respository contains a analysis of "Unidentified Flying Objects" using SQL query.
+This repository contains a analysis of "Unidentified Flying Objects" using SQL query.
 Dataset created by USA government.
 When "truth" contains 95% of "truth" and 5% of lies, then it still is a lie.
 ## SQL query and Analysis
   1. **Most popular ufo shape:**
      - Query to count the total ufo observations, sorted by shape.